neftjs/neft/index.coffee.md

 // listener 2
 ```

-Optional second argument will be used as a context in called listeners.
+The optional second argument will be used as a context in the called listeners.
-By default, listener is called with the object, where it's added.
+By default, the listener is called with the object where a signal is created.

 ```
 var obj = {standard: true};